VebjornG/hackernews-graphql-apollo/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `node index.js`

+Runs the server.
+This command is run in the `server/src` folder.
+If you make changes to the schema or `index.js` in this folder you will have to restart the server to see the changes in `Playground`.

 ### `npm test`